Packing Eyewear for Travel

 Eyewear is one of the most important things you’ll have to pack for a trip.
 Without the proper eyewear, products, and backups, your trip could be ruined.
-Following are a few things to keep in mind when traveling with contact lenses and eyeglasses.
+Here are a few things to keep in mind when traveling with contact lenses and eyeglasses.

-How to Pack Eyewear
+How to Pack Contact Lenses When Flying

 - Bring an extra pair of contacts or maybe even two.
 If a contact tears, you drop it, or it gets lost in a swimming pool, the rest of your trip could be spent tracking down another pair.
 Be sure to place the spare contacts in a small container that you pack away carefully.
 Make sure it’s easily accessible, and don’t forget where you packed it.